-The VehicleSim Dynamics plugin runs CarSim and TruckSim math models in an Unreal environment.
+The VehicleSim Dynamics plugin allows CarSim and TruckSim customers to run their models in an Unreal environment.

 The VehicleSim Dynamics plugin from Mechanical Simulation will allow you to run industry standard CarSim and TruckSim math models in an Unreal environment.
 Please note that this plugin does not function without a separately purchased, licensed copy of CarSim or TruckSim, which are expensive, professional engineering tools.